anote-ai/Leaderboard/README.md

 # Anote - Model Leaderboard

 Anote's Model Leaderboard provides a way to benchmark and compare model performance.
-We have a public API to:
+We have an API to:
 1. **Adding new datasets** to the leaderboard across **all task types**.
 2. **Adding new model submissions** to existing datasets.